GeorgeNagel/RollingSward/LOTR.md

 * On a successful wound of a hobbit, the hobbit is knocked down.
 At the beginning of an activation, a wraith may pick up the felled hobbit and begin moving towards the nearest table edge.
+* If the ring bearer is felled, he is also stabbed, taking a -1 Defense for the remainder of the game.

 Table:
 Weathertop consists of a 6"x6" courtyard with ruined walls.